obonaventure/mmtp-book/_sources/quic.rst.txt

 .. figure:: figures/qtracker-picoquic-1.png

-   Sample QUIC tracker trace from test.privateoctopus.com
+   Sample QUIC tracker trace from test.privateoctopus.com with a succesful handshake

 picoquic uses 64 bits long connection identifiers.
 It manages to fit its ``TLS Encrypted Extensions`` within two ``Handshake`` packets.
 The first ``1-RTT`` packet that it sends contains a ``PING`` frame.
 The second ``1-RTT`` packet contains one ``CRYPTO`` frame that advertises one ``TLS New Session Ticket``, three ``NEW_CONNECTION_ID`` frames and a ``NEW_TOKEN``.
 This test server does not try to create new streams in contrast with the two others.